Shreyaa53534/UNP_PROJECT_BI-WITH-SQL-HR/README.md

 The project involved learning how to :
 1. Create tables and assign primary keys & foreign keys to create data relationships.
 2. Importing the data into the Backup database.
-Have also learnt to write queries and find various insights like.
+Have also learnt to write queries and find various insights like:
 1. Number of employees from each city.
 2. Average salary by RaceDesc.
 3. Department with the highest employees.